Microsheaves from Hitchin fibers via Floer theory: Nonexact lagrangians

-The basic point of the proof of Theorem \ref{thm: nothing new} is to consider the diagonal Lagrangian in $W \times (-W)$, where $-W$ means $W$ with the symplectic form reversed.
-This Lagrangian will on the one hand provide a diagonal bimodule for $\mathrm{Fuk}^+(W)$, but on the other hand can be resolved in terms of objects in $\mathrm{Fuk}(W)$.
+The comparison result of Theorem \ref{GPS3 comparison} cannot be immediately applied to prove Theorem \ref{intro main theorem} because the wrapped Fukaya category used in \cite{GPS1, GPS2, GPS3} only allows {\em exact} Lagrangians, and Hitchin fibers $h^{-1}(b)$ are not exact unless $b=0$.\footnote{The nilpotent cone $\mathcal{N} = h^{-1}(0)$ is exact, and its smooth components do provide objects of the wrapped Fukaya category, and support corresponding microsheaves.
+The existence of such microsheaves is elementary, and does not require the comparison theorem.} The purpose of the present section is to extend the comparison theorem to incorporate nonexact Lagrangians.

+Let us first recall that Floer homology between nonexact Lagrangians is well defined if all Lagrangians involved are either (1) `tautologically unobstructed' i.e. bound no holomorphic disks, or more generally (2) are equipped with `bounding cochains' in the sense of \cite{FOOO}.
+However, in either case, one must work with coefficients in the Novikov field $\Lambda$.

+Let us write $\mathrm{Fuk}^+(W)$ for the category defined in \cite[Remark 2.32]{GPS2}: objects are pairs $(L, J)$ where $L$ is an eventually conic (but not necessarily exact) Lagrangian, and $J$ is an eventually conic compatible with the symplectic form $\omega$, such that $L$ bounds no holomorphic disks.\footnote{This does not require the general foundations of \cite{FOOO}.
+Using \cite{FOOO}, we could more generally allow Lagrangians which do bound holomorphic disks but are equipped with boundary cochains.}

+It is obvious from the definitions that $\mathrm{Fuk}(W) \subset \mathrm{Fuk}^+(W)$.
+To apply Theorem \ref{GPS3 comparison} to nonexact Lagrangians, it will suffice to show that this inclusion is in fact an equivalence.
+Doing so is the purpose of the remainder of the present section, and the essential new technical contribution of the present article.

-We now proceed with some details. \cite[Thm.
+We recall that \cite[Thm.
 1.5; Sec.
-6.6]{GPS2} gives a K\"unneth embedding: $\mathrm{Fuk}(V) \otimes \mathrm{Fuk}(W) \hookrightarrow \mathrm{Fuk}(V \times W)$.
+8]{GPS2} gives a K\"unneth embedding: $\mathrm{Fuk}(V) \otimes \mathrm{Fuk}(W) \hookrightarrow \mathrm{Fuk}(V \times W)$.
 Two important observations needed to establish this result are: first, that `product' wrappings in $V \times W$ are cofinal in all wrappings, and second, that while the product of eventually conic but not conic Lagrangians is not eventually conic, one can straighten out the product to achieve this.

 Rather than contemplate straightening products where one factor is nonexact, we will make do with the following weaker result: